Readonly sizeReturns the size of this Collection.

 Note: This is always an eager operation.

-, but also accepts a comparatorValueMapper
+Optional comparator: Comparator<T>Like sort, but also accepts a comparatorValueMapper which allows for

 sorting by more sophisticated means: